bonzonkim/minio-cleanup/README.md

 kubectl apply -f kubernetes/go-minio-cleanup-cronjob
 ```

-Now It will automatically start to cleaning at 00:00 (It is depends on your Kubernetes cluster TimeZone).
+Now It will automatically start to cleaning at 00:00 (It depends on your Kubernetes cluster TimeZone).